 We update the data on this map as information becomes available, which sometimes runs into the next month.

 Click here to access historical watershed FC records (please note that historical data may have difficiencies and errors)

-More water quality data for WA can be found through the Department of Ecology's Pacific Northwest Water Quality Data Exchange.
+More water quality data for Whatcom County can be found on the County Website

 The contribution of fecal coliform to a watershed can come from a variety of sources including: human septic systems, waterfowl, horses, cows, livestock, manure spread on fields, dogs, and wildlife.
 If your watershed has had a current or historical high level of fecal coliform, you should evaluate your own practices to see if you are a contributor.
 In most cases simple changes in your management can make big impacts.